LONDON -- Heathrow Airport officials and union leaders are holding last-ditch talks in hopes of averting a strike at Europe's busiest airport.

-Security guards, firefighters, engineers and drivers at Heathrow had planned to go on strike at 12:01 a.m.
-Monday over an ongoing pay dispute.
-The airport cancelled more than 170 flights scheduled for Monday and Tuesday in preparation of a work stoppage.
+Security guards, firefighters, engineers and drivers at Heathrow plan to go on strike at one minute after midnight if Sunday's negotiations fail.
+The airport cancelled more than 170 flights scheduled for Monday and Tuesday in preparation.

-Airport workers in the Unite union earlier rejected an offer that Heathrow officials said included a 7.3% pay increase over 2½ years.
+Members of the union Unite have voted to reject an offer Heathrow officials said provided a 7.3% pay increase over 2½ years.

-Unite officials said they were focused on closing disparities between airport workers doing the same job, as well an "unacceptable" pay gap between workers and Heathrow CEO John Holland-Kaye; his compensation package is worth 4.2 million pounds ($5.1 million).
+The union says it is focused on disparities between workers doing the same jobs and an "unacceptable" pay gap between workers and Heathrow CEO John Holland-Kaye.